 - Gender identity is a person’s internal feelings of being a woman, man, both, neither or something else.

-- It’s totally OK to be transgender
+- It’s totally okay to be transgender or gender nonconforming.

 - Not all people who share a gender identity express it in the same way.
 For example, it’s okay to identify as male and wear dresses.